icub-tech-iit/ventilator-FI5/README.md

 ## Electronics repository
 To correctly manage the large files stored within this repository, follow the [instructions to install Git LFS][1].

-You can conveniently download the Electronics releases by by visiting the [Release Page][2] 📦
+You can conveniently download the Electronics releases by visiting the [Release Page][2] 📦

 [1]: https://help.github.com/en/articles/installing-git-large-file-storage
 [2]: https://github.com/icub-tech-iit/ventilator-FI5/releases